Nike and Adidas get personal in battle over soccer World Cup

 However, Hainer dismissed suggestions Adidas had not signed the right stars, saying 14 of the 27 members of the German squad would be wearing boots with Adidas' trademark three stripes.

 "I have to be honest, the first time I saw the Tricks boots, I thought the Puma guy was mad.
-But when I realised he wasn’t, I was already excited," Balotelli said.
+But when I realized he wasn’t, I was already excited," Balotelli said.

 "It is exactly the reason why I chose to be with Puma, they dare to be different and everyone knows that I do as well."